Capital and Control: The final two considerations for determining legal structure for your Social Enterprise.

 August 15, 2012

-in Benefit Corporation, Finance, Flexible Purpose Corporation, L3C, Mission, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation, Venture Capital
+in Articles, Benefit Corporation, Finance, Flexible Purpose Corporation, L3C, Mission, Social Enterprise, Social Entrepreneur, social entrepreneurship, Social Purpose Corporation, Venture Capital

 You want to make a change with your new business venture and you’re ready to file the necessary paper work to form a legal structure, but what type of legal structure should you form?
 Because your idea combines for-profit considerations and nonprofit motives, you’re a little confused about whether you should form a nonprofit, a traditional for-profit, or a “hybrid” entity like the benefit corporation or a social purpose corporation.
 You know that I routinely help social entrepreneurs who face this conundrum, and so you come to see me to help you out.

 Stop!
 Go and read my first post on Mission and Markets before coming to see me or reading on because this post is the follow-up to that post.
 It’ll help, I promise.

 Now that you’ve read Mission and Markets and spent time thinking about your mission and the market you will serve, we’re almost ready to talk about legal structure.
 Before we do, we’ll need to have a frank conversation about two additional factors: (1) capital and (2) control.
 This post explains those factors.
 Of course, where you’ll get your capital and what choices you have about control aren’t fully separable from mission and market.
 Mission, market, capital and control are intertwined, each one influencing the others.
 After you’ve thought about all four factors, you’ll know what legal structure your idea should take on.

 Capital is the life blood of any venture.
 Through debt, equity, or revenues, your new business will need capital.
 The key question is: what are the realistic options for funding your idea?
 The specific answers to this key question are less important, instead think big picture: will people donate to the cause or will an investor invest in my idea?